copperwater/xNetHack/doc/xnh-changelog-8.0.md

   uncursed scroll, regardless of whether they are wielded or worn.
 - The Quest can be entered at experience level 1 if you have never gained a level.
+- Flaming, freezing, and shocking spheres all have an explode-upon-death attack like a gas spore's, but of fire, cold, and electricity type respectively, for the same damage as their active explosion attack.

 ### Interface changes